NAG-DevOps/streamalert-ws/doc/team2/PM1_part1/README.md

 	+ 0: DOM
 	+ 1: SAX
 * Click "Apply", and then "Run"
-* The results are then desplayed in the Console
+* The results are then displayed in the Console

 ### Running the application from the command line ###

 * From the command line, locate where the jar file was downloaded
 * The following are the possible usages of the program (note that the braces should not be entered as part of the arguments):
 	+ To use the default URI for a given Markup and no search term
 		- programName [Markup] [Parser]
 	+ To use the default URI for a given Markup and a search term (do not use quotations in the SearchTerm)
 		- programName [Markup] [Parser] "" [SearchTerm]